confluentinc/kafka-rest/docs/api.rst

 .. http:post:: /consumers/(string:group_name)/instances/(string:instance)/subscription

    Subscribe to the given list of topics or a topic pattern to get dynamically assigned partitions.
+If a prior subscription exists, it would be replaced by the latest subscription.

    :param string group_name: The name of the consumer group
    :param string instance: The ID of the consumer instance